-This section is intended to outline the role and duties of a COVID-19 Compliance Officer ('C-19 Compliance Officer') for sites of all sizes in line with the Government's recommendations to monitor Social Distancing.
+This section is intended to outline the role and duties of a COVID-19 Compliance Officer ('C-19 Compliance Officer') for sites of all sizes.

 Projects should also facilitate the selection of at least one Site Safety Representative / Lead Worker Representative to assist with ensuring that Covid-19 measures are strictly adhered to.